tylerbwong/metalava-gradle/README.md

 This plugin registers the following tasks:

-`metalavaSignaturePublish` - Generates a Metalava signature descriptor file at a specified location.
+`metalavaGenerateSignature` - Generates a Metalava signature descriptor file at a specified location.

 `metalavaCheckCompatibility` - Checks API compatibility between the code base and the current API.